datastax/dsbulk/manual/settings.md

 When counting, these settings are ignored.

+#### --codec.binary<br />--dsbulk.codec.binary _&lt;string&gt;_

+Strategy to use when converting binary data to strings.
+Only applicable when unloading columns of CQL type `blob`, and only if the connector in use requires stringification.
+Valid values are:

+- BASE64: Encode the binary data into a Base-64 string.
+This is the default strategy.
+- HEX: Encode the binary data as CQL blob literals.
+CQL blob literals follow the general syntax: `0[xX][0-9a-fA-F]+`, that is, `0x` followed by hexadecimal characters, for example: `0xcafebabe`.
+This format produces lengthier strings than BASE64, but is also the only format compatible with CQLSH.

+Default: **"BASE64"**.

 #### --codec.booleanNumbers<br />--dsbulk.codec.booleanNumbers _&lt;list&lt;number&gt;&gt;_

 Set how true and false representations of numbers are interpreted.
 The representation is of the form `true_value,false_value`.
 The mapping is reciprocal, so that numbers are mapping to Boolean and vice versa.
 All numbers unspecified in this setting are rejected.